AndyDaMandy/Simple-App/README.md

+# Rails Playground

+This is a simple rails playground.
+The idea is to create a few simple models, controllers, etc to mess with.

 # Rails on Replit

 This is a template to get you started with Rails on Replit.
 It's ready to go so you can just hit run and start coding!